yoichio/public-documents/multiranges.md

-# Limited multi ranges explained
+# Minimal multi ranges explained

 Chrome implements user selection as one [Range](https://www.w3.org/TR/dom/#range), which represents a range on a document.
 However, there are cases where user want to select contents which can not be represented with one Range.
-Chrome wants to offer such selection with less functionality than what chrome offers with one Range so that Chrome serves selection capability for user and/or web author with stability.
+Chrome wants to offer such selection for user and/or web author balancing between capability and stability.
+It is opt-in, StaticRange and few execCommands.

 ## Cases we need multiple ranges
 ### Ctrl-click